kjaymiller/pit_publisher/README.md

 # podcast_publisher

-The Podcast Publisher uploads a podcast and all shownotes to a specified [mongo database](https://www.mongodb.com/).
+The Podcast Publisher uploads a podcasts, shownotes, and blog posts to a specified [mongo database](https://www.mongodb.com/).

+NOTE: The mongodb should not be used to store the physical podcast files.
+This system is designed to store links to the raw files.

 # Getting Started
 * Install Requirements